aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 First of all, you need to add some additional NuGet packages to the Visual Studio solution, one to provide access to DynamoDB, and the other to carry out some rudimentary JSON formatting.
 To add the required NuGet packages:

 1. Open the solution from Module 2 in Visual Studio.
 1. Open the Package Manager Console by going to **Tools > NuGet Package Manager > Package Manager Console**
 1. In the Package Manager Console window, enter the following command to install the Newtonsoft JSON package:
     ```shell
     Install-Package Newtonsoft.Json
     ```
 1. Once it has successfully installed, add the AWS SDK's DynamoDBv2 package by running the following command in the Package Manager Console window
     ```shell
     Install-Package AWSSDK.DynamoDBv2
     ```

-#### Step 1: Add NuGet Packages using .NET Core CLI
+#### Step 1: Add NuGet Packages using .NET CLI

 Before updating the solution code, you first of all need to add some additional NuGet packages to the solution, one providing access to DynamoDB, and the other to help format the reading list results as JSON.

 To add the required NuGet packages:

 1. Open a command-line or terminal window.
 1. Navigate to the **/TestServerless/src/TestServerles**s directory
 1. Run the following command
     ```shell
     dotnet add package Newtonsoft.Json
     ```
 1. Once it has successfully completed, run the command
     ```shell
     dotnet add package AWSSDK.DynamoDBv2
     ```